alphagov/government-service-design-manual/service-manual/design-and-content/resources/forms.md

     }

-Check out the [registration form example](/service-manual/design-and-content/resources/registration-form.html) to see the different layout options in action.
+Check out the [‘create an account’ form example](/service-manual/design-and-content/resources/registration-form.html) to see the different layout options in action.

 ## Basic structure

-Wrap each control in an element with a class of 'group'.
+Wrap each control in an element with a class of ‘group’.

 ### Example